solid-contrib/information/frequently-unanswered-questions.md

 Then you’ll see something like this:

-Currently there is no way of reverting this, and you’ll have to contact your POD providers support if you need it changed.
+Currently there is no way of reverting this, and you’ll have to contact your Pod providers support if you need it changed.

 ## How can I delete my WebID?
-If you want to delete your WebID (and POD), your POD provider should offer an endpoint for doing that.
+If you want to delete your WebID (and Pod), your Pod provider should offer an endpoint for doing that.
 This should be at <your-pod-provider>/account/delete, e.g.:

 ## How to integrate iOS and Android apps into Solid?
 Currently there are no developer kits in development for Android or iOS.